uas-at-ucla/suas-2019/ground/README.md

 ## Framework
 * To be determined.
 Use [this site](http://ardupilot.org/copter/docs/common-choosing-a-ground-station.html) for inspiration.
 * MySQL, Node.js, Express.js, and React.js is a possibility.
+Best part of React.js: if we make this a single-page application, building the user interface in React.js will be very easy.
 * Flask (python back-end) and regular HTML/CSS.

 ## Competition Rules